Skip to main content

 What is a "good" savings rate?
 The U.S. personal savings rate averaged about 4.5% in 2025.
 Financial advisors typically recommend 15–20% including employer matches.
 The FIRE community aims for 50%+.
 A 20% savings rate is a strong foundation for most people.

-Do employer 401(k) matches count toward my savings rate?
 Yes.
 An employer match is additional compensation that goes directly into your retirement account.
 Include it in both the numerator (savings) and denominator (total compensation).
 A 6% match on a $100,000 salary effectively adds 6 percentage points to your savings rate for free.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.